GrieferAtWork/deemon/include/deemon/object.md

 An object can be destroyed in 1 of 2 ways:
 - When it's `ob_refcnt` drops to `0`
-- When the garbage collector determines that the object is part of a (potentially larger) set of objects all referencing each other in a cyclic manner, which none of those objects being referenced from the outside
+- When the garbage collector determines that the object is part of a (potentially larger) set of objects all referencing each other in a cyclic manner, with none of those objects being referenced from the outside
 	- Here _referenced from the outside_ means "has an `ob_refcnt` that can't be explained by other objects from the same set"
 	- The process of determining and handling unreachable GC objects with reference loops is described below, but sufficed to say: it ends with calling `DeeObject_Destroy()` just as happens when a regular object's `ob_refcnt` hits 0